dgowrie/my-grunt-starter/README.md

 ================

 # My Grunt Starter
-A template for Grunt-based projects.
+A Grunt-based template to get up and running quickly building single page apps.

-At its most essential, Grunt Starter creates a directory tree, fires up a local server, and watches for changes to compile code and reload in a browser.
+At its most essential, Grunt Starter creates a default directory tree, fires up a local server with live reloading in your browser, and adds a build process and workflow management for compiling, concatenating, minifying, and linting your code while splitting asset pipeline settings for local development and deployment/production.

+## Overview

 Grunt Starter creates the following default directory structure: